 Studio with kitchenette, gas fireplace, queen-size bed, working desk/chair, maid service, private bath, wireless Internet service.
-The studio is also available at $95 per night for stays of less than one week.
-Tax not included.
+The studio is also available at $100/ night for stays of 2-4 nights; $95/ night for stays of 5-9 nights; and $90/night for stays of 10 nights or longer.
+Plus 9% Vermont rooms tax.
 To inquire directly, please call 802-586-7733.

 Cancellation policy: If at least 30 days prior, deposit will be refunded less $50 administrative fee.
 Cancellations under thirty days will not receive a refund.
 Trip cancellation insurance is strongly advised and can be obtained through your trave